fatimahtanvir/obstacle_avoider_ros2/README.md

-# 🤖 Autonomous Obstacle-Avoiding Robot — ROS2 + Gazebo
+# 🤖 Autonomous Obstacle-Avoiding Robot using ROS2 + Gazebo

 A fully autonomous differential-drive robot that navigates and avoids obstacles in real time using a **Vector Field Histogram (VFH)** algorithm, built on **ROS2 Humble** and simulated in **Gazebo Classic**.
 Features a state machine brain, live SLAM mapping, and an RViz2 visualization dashboard.